Ashley Graham Launched Season 2 of "Thank Bod" with a 5-Day Workout Challenge

 The supermodel filmed the first season of the fitness series when she was about six months pregnant.
 Now, at seven months postpartum, she's back with five days of intense, yet approachable home workouts.

 About a year ago, Ashley Graham debuted "Thank Bod", a YouTube fitness series created alongside her personal trainer, Kira Stokes.
 At the time, Graham was still a mom-to-be, and her pregnancy played a huge part in her decision to launch a workout series.

-"Being a mommy-to-be, I wanted to show other women that we can still show our bodies self-love and gratitude during pregnancy, while also building our mental strength and determination," Graham tells Shape.
+"Being a mommy-to-be, I wanted to show other women that we can still show our bodies self-love and gratitude during pregnancy, while also building our mental strength and determination," Graham told Shape in 2019.
 "So, in this series, we're meeting our abs, loving our booties, coming to peace with cardio, and reaching our body goals."
 (Related: Ashley Graham Wants You to Have an "Ugly Butt" When You Work Out)

 As challenging as some days are for Graham, she credits the support she's received online for both her overall positive outlook, as well as her motivation to connect with people via her YouTube fitness series.